Skip to main content

 • Maintain compliance with all SSMP and CIWQS reporting requirements.

-• Develop “watch list” of emerging regulations, key regulatory contacts.
+• Stay current on emerging regulations, key regulatory contacts.

 • Build field GIS infrastructure, provide GIS access to key collection personnel.